Update you browser

 This course is delivered online and is highly interactive, through live learning with self-directed work undertaken by participants between sessions.

-Week One
+Week one

-• Introduction to the course and its aims and objectives
+• Introduction to the course and its aims and objectives.

-• An illustrated lecture by Andrzej Klimowski
+• An illustrated lecture by Andrzej Klimowski.

 • Tutors comments.

-Week Two
+Week two

-• An illustrated lecture by guest speaker*
+• An illustrated lecture by Miguel Valdivia.

-• Second student presentation on Zoom and group critique
+• Second student presentation on Zoom and group critique.

-Week Three:
+Week three

-• An illustrated lecture by guest speaker*
+• An illustrated lecture by guest speaker Zoe Taylor.

-• Third student presentation on Zoom
+• Third student presentation on Zoom.

-• Group critique and discussion about Graphic Design, the dynamics of layout and the editing process
+• Group critique and discussion about Graphic Design, the dynamics of layout and the editing process.

-Week Four:
+Week four

 • Final presentation and a discussion on how to further one’s work in a professional context.